 Where Is Your Noise Coming From?

-Determining where excessive sound is coming from will help you determine if you need the entire process soundproofing a conference room or just some simple sound absorption materials.
+Determining where excessive sound is coming from will help you determine if you require the entire process of soundproofing a conference room or just some simple sound absorption materials.

-The needs of a 4th floor Manhattan office, where you can hear city life, will be different than if you’re located in a quieter suburban business complex that has no foot traffic.
+The needs of a 4th floor Manhattan office, where you can hear city life, will be different than if you’re located in a quieter suburban business complex that has little to no foot or vehicle traffic.

-The location of your conference room within your office also factors in.
-Does your conference room has an adjoining wall with a neighboring company?
-You might be more concerned with the noise going out rather than going in.
+The location of your conference room within your office is also a factor to consider.
+Does your conference room have an adjoining wall with a neighboring company for example?
+You might be more concerned with the noise going out rather than going in (i.e. confidentiality).
 In both cases, knowing how to absorb sound in an office is necessary.
-Or your conference room is in a high trafficked area of your office and your meetings are constantly disrupted by the rustling of people constantly walking by.
+Or your conference room is in a high trafficked area of your office and your meetings are disrupted by the rustling of people constantly walking by.
 You’ll absolutely want a solution that prevents those kinds of sounds from coming in.

 Knowing where your sound is coming from and what solution you’ll need will dictate what materials to purchase to soundproof your conference room.